LeandroBarone/python-ascii_magic/README.md

 ## from_clipboard()

 As above, but with the contents of the clipboard.
-Raises ValueError if the clipboard doesn't contain an image.
+Raises a ```OSError``` if the clipboard doesn't contain an image.

 ```python
 ascii_magic.from_clipboard(